 More softball tournaments would be nice as well as costs that would encourage more participation in the leagues.
-It doesn't cost more for Marshall to allow people who live outside Marshall to participate in leagues so not sure why we are charged a fee that is so much higher than Marshall participants.
+It doesn't cost more for Marshall to allow people who live outside Marshall to participate in leagues so not sure why we are charged a fee that is so much higher City of Marshall 2020-2024 Parks & Recreation Masterplan than Marshall participants.
 We all live in Calhoun County and pay taxes.